piber20/Mod-Config-Menu-Impure/README.md

 F10 will also always open the menu, this cannot be changed.

 Controller:
-Both control sticks can be used to move around, press B to go back, A to select an item.
+Both control sticks can be used to navigate the menu, press B to go back, A to select an item.

 By default you can open the menu by pressing down the right control stick.